dubzzz/pure-rand/README.md

 const [nRange, gen3] = prand.uniformIntDistribution(0, 9)(gen1);
 // Calling again the same Distribution with the same RandomGenerator
 // will provide the same output

+// Whenever you want to use the distribution only once you can directly call
+// prand.uniformIntDistribution(from, to, rng) which is totally equivalent to prand.uniformIntDistribution(from, to)(rng)
+// In terms of performances, the 3 parameters version is faster const [nNoDistributionInstance, gen4] = prand.uniformIntDistribution(0, 9)(gen3);
 ```

 Module import can also be done using one of the following syntaxes: